ParallelMaths/parallel/pages/8-31-floppy-pizza.md

 __3.2__ Find, without using a calculator, the value of `49^2 ÷ √49`.

 <input solution="343"/>

+---

+`49^2 ÷ √49 = (7^2)^2 ÷ 7 = 7^4 ÷ 7 = 7^3 = 343`
 :::

 ## 4. Floppy pizza

 When you are a mathematician, then the world becomes amazing.
 Even eating pizza becomes amazing, as revealed in this video by Cliff Stoll.
-You might find some bits of the video confusing, but still with it and see you can understand why we eat pizza slices in a particular way.
+You might find some bits of the video confusing, but stick with it and see if you can understand why we eat pizza slices in a particular way.

 @[youtube](gi-TBlh44gY?rel=0)